Simple two-factor authentication: integrates a time-based, one-time password solution into CA Single Sign-On.

 - After a defined number of invalid login attempts, next-token mode is triggered, where the user is required to enter two consecutive tokens as a security measure against brute-force attacks.

-- Tokens are eventually disabled and there are multiple re-enablement methods available, such as time (e.g., after 1 hour) or after an alternative challenge (e.g., user security challenge questions, or a one-time password sent via SMS).
+- When tokens are eventually disabled multiple re-enablement methods available, such as time (e.g. after one hour) or after an alternative challenge (e.g. user security challenge questions, or a one-time password sent via SMS).